-How do I apply for a Saxo Capital Markets Share Trading account?
+How do I apply for a Saxo Invested Share Trading account?

-If you'd like to open a share trading account with Saxo Capital Markets and start trading, click one of the "Go to site" buttons on this guide to be redirected to the Saxo Capital Markets website.
+If you'd like to open a share trading account with Saxo Invested and start trading, click one of the "Go to site" buttons on this guide to be redirected to the Saxo Invested website.
 There you can begin an online application.

 You can apply online or request a paper-based application form.
 During the application process, you will need to provide the following information: